What Is Alcohol Dementia And How Can You Treat It?

 Many forms of dementia do not have any cure.
 However, for those living with ARD, there is generally a larger chance of improving symptoms—perhaps even to the point of reversal for particular forms of the condition.

 To treat ARD, the first, many might decide to stop drinking or to cut back on alcohol use.
 This is likely to cause withdrawal symptoms for several weeks.
 It is incredibly challenging to stop drinking alcohol completely for heavy drinkers used to consuming it on a regular basis.
-Be sure to ask for support services during this time to help you stay sober.
+Be sure to ask for support services during this time to help you avoid heavy drinking and stay sober.

 While there is no specific medication for ARD, vitamin-based therapies might also be considered.
 Because a vitamin deficiency can contribute to the formation of ARD, practitioners might attempt to replenish vitamins (such as thiamine) to encourage recovery and reversal.